Tony Kostecki, General Director

-Pianist and vocal coach John Cockerill is excited to be joining the Seagle Music Colony music faculty in 2018.
+Pianist and vocal coach John Cockerill is excited to be joined the Seagle Music Colony music faculty in 2018 and was music director for The Great Gatsby.
 Cockerill holds an M.M. in Musicology from UNL and a M.M. in Collaborative Piano from CU-Boulder.
 Active in opera and musical theatre, he has served on the coaching staff at Des Moines Metro Opera, and he was the assistant music director and conductor at Rocky Mountain Repertory Theatre in Grand Lake, CO for three seasons.
 He is a company member of Chicago Fringe Opera and was featured on the recording of Ross Crean’s The Great God Pan (Navona Records, 2017).
 He is currently the musical associate at Tri-Cities Opera in Binghamton, NY.

 Director of Productions – Richard Kagey has been Director of Productions at Seagle Music Colony for over thirty years, directing operas and musicals as diverse as Oklahoma! to 2006’s workshop and performances of Morning Star by Ricky Ian Gordon.
 After spending numerous years on faculty at several colleges and universities, Mr. Kagey has begun freelance directing full time.
 He was involved with Pasatieri’s opera Frau Margot from its inception, and directed the first workshop production at Seagle Music Colony during the summer of 2005.
 In the summer of 2007, he directed and was also set desginer for another Pasatieri premiere, Hotel Casablanca, for the San Francisco Opera Merola Program.
 The opera was a co-production with the University of Kentucky, where he also directed the piece.
 He is currently working extensively with Atlanta Opera and will direct Of Mice and Men during the 2008 Fort Worth Opera Festival.
 Other experience includes direction at regional theaters and opera companies across the country as well as several years as a press agent for Broadway theaters.